Zhenan Bao: Early life and education

 Bao was born in Nanjing, China in 1970.
 She is the daughter of a professor of physical chemistry at Nanjing University.

 Bao studied chemistry as an undergraduate student at Nanjing University beginning in 1987.
 While at Nanjing University, she worked in the laboratory of Gi Xue on gold cross-linked polymers.

 In 1990, Bao moved to the United States with her family, enrolling in the University of Illinois at Chicago as she had family nearby.
 Several months later, Bao was accepted directly into the PhD program in chemistry at the University of Chicago without a bachelor's degree, owing to two awards she won while an undergraduate at Nanjing University.
 At the University of Chicago, as one of the first graduate students of Luping Yu, Bao applied palladium-catalyzed cross-coupling reactions towards the synthesis of conductive and liquid crystalline polymers.

 Bao received a Master of Science in chemistry in 1993 and a Doctor of Philosophy in chemistry in 1995, both from the University of Chicago.
-She does not hold any bachelor’s degrees till the day.
+To this day, she does not hold any bachelor's degrees.